-Fire Suppression Baker Commons \$ 192,038 \$ 192,038 \$ 684,336.00 \$ 684,336.00
+S Services Fire Suppression Baker Commons \$ 192,038 192,038 GRAND Total FY23 & Fund Balance \$ 684,336.00 \$ 684,336.00

-AAHC staff proposed a simple formula for allocating funding to service providers at the previous AAHDC board meeting.
+AAHC staff discussed adopting a simple formula for allocating funding to service providers, which its board supported.
 The AAHC also discussed this formula change with its non-profit tenant service providers.
 The formula takes into consideration the program intensity and the service intensity.
 The AAHC will conduct annual review each year, prior to the start of the fiscal year, to readjust the funding allocations, based on the formula:

-- 1) \$2,000/rent-subsidized household for on-site service providers - Locations where the service provider has an office/community center on an AAHC property - 2) \$1,000/rent-subsidized household for off-site service providers - a.
+- 1) \$2,000/rent-subsidized household for on-site service providers - a.
+Locations where the service provider has an office/community center on an AAHC property - 2) \$1,000/rent-subsidized household for off-site service providers - a.
 Locations where there is not an office/community center - 3) \$100/unsubsidized household - a.
 Currently just Lurie Terrace, which is primarily households that pay full rent (although below market rent) without a rent subsidy - 4) \$2,000/household who were homeless at the time of lease-up. - a.
 This is in addition to the funding provided for in numbers 1-3 above. - 5) \$1,000/unit per year for emergency support for tenants of all voucher programs who are in danger of losing their voucher - 6) \$3,000/unit per year for lease-up support and ongoing case management for youth aging out of foster care in the Family Unification Program (FUP)

-The AAHC currently provides \$688,669.00 from the \$1,080,000 mental health millage budget to non-profit service providers.
+The AAHC currently provides \$688,669.00 from the \$1,080,000 mental health millage budget to nonprofit service providers.
 Based on the formula above, the AAHC will be committing approximately \$1,194,600.00 annually to supportive services for AAHC residents and voucher program participants.

 The AAHC's procurement policy exempts tenant supportive services from the competitive bid process.
-However, AAHC staff must report all contracts over \$25,000 to its board and the board must approve all contracts that exceed \$250,000.00 prior to execution.
+However, AAHC staff report all contracts over \$25,000 to its board and the board must approve all contracts that exceed \$250,000.00 prior to execution.